tom-nook/toulbox/posts/how-to-use-dependency-injection.md

 ---
 title: How to Use Dependency Injection
-description: An example of using Dependency injection in GOlang
+description: Dependency injection is the idea of removing dependencies from within a function and aids in building a more resilient codebase by doing so.
 date: 2020-09-19
 tags:
  - TDD